AnnaZaragoza/KeepItClean/README.md

 ## Acknowledgements
 - This project has been created from scratch.
 - It is an idea from my partner.
 He is the owner of 2 AirBnB apartments.
+- I am specially proud of the architecture of the project and the re-usable components: